hardikrangucha/hardikrangucha/README.md

 ## 🚀 About Me

-I’m a **Cloud & DevOps Engineer** with a strong foundation in cybersecurity, backed by a **Master’s degree in Information Technology with a specialization in Cybersecurity**.
+I’m a **Cloud & DevOps Enthusiast** with a strong foundation in cybersecurity, backed by a **Master’s degree in Information Technology with a specialization in Cybersecurity**.
 I’m passionate about architecting, automating, and securing systems that solve real-world challenges.This GitHub is my living portfolio — a space where I showcase my projects and document my continuous learning journey.

 🛠️ Currently working on: **Cloud-native solutions (AWS & GCP), CI/CD automation, and secure DevOps workflows**